sixeyed/ecs/episodes/ecs-v1/README.md

 ### Coming next

-* ECS-V2: Centralized Logging with Elasticsearch, Fluentd and Kibana
+* ECS-V2: Logging with Elasticsearch, Fluentd and Kibana